 If you are not sure about your career path after high school, you may want to begin with our Finding Your Path article below.
 After following the steps there, you may wish to discuss your results with the Career Counselor at your school.
 There are MANY career resources available online.
 Get started with Career Path Resources (below) for tons more information.

-In case you like to work with print media, Here is a pamphlet detailing the processs.
+In case you like to work with print media, Here is a printable pamphlet detailing the process.

 Finding Your Path

 The guide that follows is designed to help you career plan and set some goals.
 Be patient and willing to spend some time on this project!